 mOm Incubator is a collapsible and transportable infant incubator designed for critical infant care in conflict areas and underserved regions.
-Currently the product is still a prototype.
+Currently, the product is still in the prototype stage.

 The device is currently in development, while mOm is building a global distribution network.

 Direct competitors include GlobalNeoNat Infant Incubator.

 Intellectural Property Type

 The device is currently in development but in the meantime, mOm is building a global distribution network.
 At this time, if anyone is interested in purchasing mOm, they should contact mOm directly.